Currency:

 Sometimes it happens that, while browsing the web, we stumble upon a site that at first sight makes us distrustful.
 There's just something about it that doesn't convince us.
 So how do you make a site trustworthy?
 Read our proven tips on the subject.

-A lack of clear contact information, an incorrectly installed SSL certificate, misspelled text, fake images - all of these have a huge impact on our perception of many sites.
+Lack of clear contact information, incorrectly installed SSL certificate, misspelled text, fake images - all of these have a huge impact on our perception of many sites.

 There are certainly more such criteria.